History of the Central Intelligence Agency: Immediate predecessors, 1946–1947

-During World War II, President Roosevelt was concerned about American covert intelligence capabilities, particularly in the light of the success of Churchill's Commandos.
-On the suggestion of a senior British intelligence officer, he asked Colonel William "Wild Bill" Donovan to devise a combined intelligence service modeled on the British Secret Intelligence Service (MI6), and Special Operations Executive, centralizing, for instance, the separate cryptanalysis programs of the Army and Navy.
-This resulted in the creation of the Office of Strategic Services.
-On September 20, 1945, shortly after the end of World War II, President Harry S. Truman signed Executive Order 9621, dissolving the OSS by October 1, 1945.
-The rapid reorganizations that followed reflected not only routine bureaucratic competition for resources but also exploration of the proper relationships between clandestine intelligence collection and covert action (i.e., paramilitary and psychological operations).
-In October 1945, the functions of the OSS were split between the Departments of State and War:
+During World War II, President Roosevelt was concerned about American covert intelligence capabilities, particularly in light of the success of Churchill's Commandos.
+Following the suggestion of a senior British intelligence officer, Roosevelt asked Colonel William "Wild Bill" Donovan to devise a combined intelligence service modeled on the British Secret Intelligence Service (MI6) and Special Operations Executive.
+This resulted in the creation of the Office of Strategic Services (OSS).
+On September 20, 1945, President Harry S. Truman signed Executive Order 9621, requiring the dissolution of the OSS by October 1, 1945.
+Soon after, the functions of the OSS were split between the Departments of State and War.